Skip to content

 bash

-# Public read/query surface on a service node.
+# Public read/query surface on a BDS node.

-# Explicit public RPC and metrics on a non-service node.
+# Explicit public RPC and metrics on a node without BDS.

 Host-side storage inspection from xian-stack: